agenjs/agen-encoding/README.md

 Returned method accepts the following parameters:
 - `byte` - one byte from the stream

-It returns a string with the decoded characters.
-If there is no characters ready to output then this method returns an empty string.
+This method returns a string with the decoded characters.
+If there is no characters ready to output then it returns an empty string.

 Example:
 ```javascript